civicrm/civicrm-asset-plugin/README.md

 ## Generated variables

-CiviCRM sometimes needs information about how to load assets/files provided by `composer` packages (`civicrm/civicrm-core`, `civicrm/civicrm-packages`, and any extensions).
+CiviCRM needs some information about how to load assets/files provided by `composer` packages (`civicrm/civicrm-core`, `civicrm/civicrm-packages`, and any extensions).
-This plugin generates a map and puts it into a few global variables.
+This plugin generates a map and puts it into a few global variables:

-The variables include:

 * `$civicrm_setting`: Defines certain path/URL-related settings such as `userFrameworkResourceURL`.
 * `$civicrm_paths`: Defines the paths and URLs for `[civicrm.core]` and `[civicrm.packages]`.
-* `$civicrm_asset_map': For each composer package with sync'd assets, this identifies:
+* `$civicrm_asset_map`: For each composer package with sync'd assets, this identifies:
     * `src`: Local path where assets are read from
     * `dest`: Local path where assets are sync'd to
     * `url`: Configured URL for the `dest`